 - Always monitor your credit report to catch mistakes early.

-Apply for a mortgage, auto loan or new credit card, and the lender will make a hard inquiry against your credit.
-This type of inquiry typically occurs any time a consumer seeks out new credit, and it can affect their credit score.
+This type of inquiry typically occurs any time a consumer seeks out new credit.
 The effect varies, depending on the person’s credit profile.
-Applying for one new card may only shave a few points off the score, and credit bureaus typically treat a burst of activity related to car, home or student loans within a 30- or 45-day time period as one inquiry, which should minimize the blow.
+Applying for a new credit card may only shave a few points off the score, and credit bureaus typically treat a burst of activity related to shopping for the best rate on a car, home or student loan within a 14- or 45-day time period as one inquiry, which should minimize the blow.

-However, multiple inquiries spread out over a longer period of time could do more significant damage to your scores.
-Legally, hard inquiries cannot occur without a consumer’s permission.
+However, multiple inquiries spread out over a longer period of time could do more significant damage to your scores and may impact your ability to qualify for new credit as lenders don’t like to see too many recent inquiries as that may indicate you’re in financial distress.
+Legally, hard inquiries cannot occur without your permission.

 How to handle unauthorized hard inquiries

 Here are a few steps you can take to address unauthorized hard credit inquiries:

 - Contact the company directly.
 It could be that the company making the inquiry simply did so in error.
 Mistakes on credit reports are not uncommon.
 One congressionally mandated study from the Federal Trade Commission (FTC) showed that 20% of consumers had an erroneous entry that showed on at least one of their three credit reports.

 - Notify the credit bureaus and dispute the inquiry.
 If your credit was run in error or without your authorization, you have the right to ask the credit bureau in question to delete the inquiry from your credit file.
 You may need to file a dispute with the credit bureau, as well as with the company that provided the information on the inquiry.
 The CFPB has sample letters and instructions consumers can use for each.

 - Submit a complaint to the CFPB.
 The CFPB has handled more than 1 million complaints and states a 97% success rate in getting timely responses to consumers from financial companies through its complaint-reporting system.